harshitpaunikar1/Project-15/.github/project-buildup-history.md

 - Task summary: Added a proper test suite for the Salary Estimation Flask app today.
 Wrote tests for the happy path prediction, missing required field, out-of-range input, and the model metadata endpoint.
 Used pytest with the Flask test client.
 Coverage report showed all critical paths were covered.
 Also added a CI configuration file so the tests run on push.
 - Deliverable: Pytest suite written.
 All critical paths covered.
 CI config added.
+## 2023-11-20 - Day 6: Testing

+- Task summary: One of the tests was failing intermittently due to a floating point comparison with no tolerance.
+Fixed to use pytest.approx.
+- Deliverable: Floating point test fixed with pytest.approx.